 First, the homemade broth tastes much better than the one bought from store.
 Second, the commercially-available broths are super high in sodium and if you are watching your sodium intake, and it's a good idea to do so if you are over 40, then homemade broth offers a healthy base for soups and any other recipes that craves broth.
 If you are short on time, it's fine to buy the packaged broth.
 However, follow these guidelines to ensure maximum taste and nutrition.

-- Never buy canned broth–it ruins the natural flavor of the soup or any recipe that calls for broth.
+- Avoid canned broth--it ruins the natural flavor of the soup or any recipe that calls for broth.

 - Always look for the sodium content on the nutrition panel and go for no- or low-sodium broth.